aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ### Microsoft Entra ID

 The `entra` module supports authentication with Microsoft Entra ID (formerly Azure AD).

-It can optionally retrieve user profile attributes and map them to session settings such as `Uid`, `Gid`, `Role`, and `Policy`.
+>[!IMPORTANT]
+> * The Entra ID module does NOT support MFA-based authentication.
+This is a documented limitation with [Resource Owner Password Credential (ROPC) flows in Entra ID](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth-ropc)
+> * Additionally, only Entra tenants are supported (not personal accounts).
+Hybrid identity federation is also not supported.

 #### DynamoDB Record Schema
 ```json